How ISO:9001 2015 Revision impacts Construction

 What does it mean in construction: nothing really.
 It does make clear though that the standard is applicable to all kinds of organizations.

-My opinion: A change that should have been introduced much earlier but it’s welcomed anyways.
+My opinion: A change that should have been introduced much earlier but it’s welcomed anyway.

 Improvement